BootstrapDash/Stellar/README.md

 <a href="http://www.bootstrapdash.com/demo/stellar-admin-free/jquery/" target="_blank"><img src="screenshot.jpg"></a>

 <h1>Stellar</h1>
-Stellar is a free responsive admin template built with Bootstrap 4.
-The template has colorful, attractive yet simple and elegant design.
-The template is well crafted, with all the components neatly and carefully designed and arranged within the template.
+Stellar admin template is completely based on the latest version of Bootstrap 4.
+Stellar Admin is designed to reflect the simplicity and svelte of the components and UI elements and coded to perfection with well-organized code.
+This makes it easy to change its looks to anything that you desire on your admin panel.
+Stellar Admin is a perfect pick to create any kind of simple or complex backend applications or any other web applications.

-Stellar is packed with all the features that fit your needs but not cramped with components you would not even use.
-It is an excellent fit to build admin panels, e-commerce systems,  project management systems, CMS or CRM.
+<br><br>

-Although the template has a design like none other, it is easily customizable to suit your requirements.
-Stellar comes with a clean and well-commented code that makes it easy to work with the template.
-Thus making it an ideal pick for jump starting your project.
+The template is always kept up to date and kept up with the latest technologies.
+Stellar is a completely responsive admin template that gives you an effortless viewing experience on mobile devices as well as small and large desktops.

 <h1>Credits:</h1>